Term Structure Modeling under Volatility Uncertainty: Arbitrage-Free Forward Rate Dynamics

 \section{Arbitrage-Free Forward Rate Dynamics}

-In the traditional HJM model, the absence of arbitrage on the related bond market is ensured by the HJM drift condition, which assumes the existence of a market price of risk.
-More precisely, the market is arbitrage-free if there exists a suitable process $\lambda=(\lambda_t^1,...,\lambda_t^d)_{0\leq t\leq\tau}$, representing the market price of risk, such that, for all $T$,
+In the traditional HJM model, the absence of arbitrage on the related bond market is ensured by the HJM drift condition, which assumes the existence of a market price of risk and characterizes the drift of the forward rate in terms of its diffusion coefficient.
+More precisely, the market is arbitrage-free if there exists a suitable process $\lambda=(\lambda_t^1,...,\lambda_t^d)_{0\leq t\leq\tau}$ such that, for all $T$,

 where $b(T)=(b^1(T),...,b^d(T))$.
-The market price of risk erases the drift of each discounted bond under an equivalent probability measure to make it a martingale.
-Therefore, the bond market is arbitrage-free and the equivalent measure is termed risk-neutral measure.
-Then the forward rate dynamics under the risk-neutral measure are completely determined by its diffusion coefficients, that is,
+The process $\lambda$ is termed \textit{market price of risk}, since it erases the drift of each discounted bond under an equivalent probability measure, called \textit{risk-neutral measure}, to make it a martingale.
+Then the forward rate dynamics under the risk-neutral measure are completely determined by its diffusion coefficient, that is,

 where $\bar{B}=(\bar{B}_t^1,...,\bar{B}_t^d)_{0\leq t\leq\tau}$ is a Brownian motion under the risk-neutral measure.
 This fact is of practical importance, since there is no need to specify the drift term $\alpha$ or the market price of risk $\lambda$.
 In order to derive a drift condition in the presence of volatility uncertainty, we first define admissible market strategies and a suitable notion of arbitrage.
 The agents in the market are allowed to select a finite number of bonds they want to trade.
 The corresponding portfolio value is determined by the gains from trade, i.e., we restrict to self-financing strategies. \begin{df} An admissible market strategy $(\pi,T)$ is a couple consisting of a bounded process $\pi=(\pi_t^1,...,\pi_t^n)_{0\leq t\leq\tau}$ in $M_G^2(0,\tau;\mathbb{R}^n)$ and a vector $T=(T_1,...,T_n)\in[0,\tau]^n$ for some $n\in\mathbb{N}$.
 The corresponding portfolio value at terminal time is defined by